Software-Development-Project-Fall-2025/Circuit-RunnersV1/README.md

 # Method 1
 - Go back to the github repository.
 - Select the <> Code Button, and hit the Open with Github Desktop option.
-- On Github desktop, ensure the current branch drop down is on your branch, if not make a new branch and select it.
+- On Github desktop, ensure the current branch drop down is on your branch, if not make a new branch and select it (Make sure this new branch is made off of development and NOT main!).
 - Then any changes you make in the unity project, will show up here.
 - Make sure to title what changes were made, and add an appropiate description of what was done, and features added/in progress
 - Hit commit, and push the changes (****Important**** Make sure this is pushed to YOUR branch, or development, NOT main!)